-I look forward to helping you, whether it's working to solve acute or chronic pain and degenerative conditions with regenerative injection therapies, wrangling unruly hormones or working with one of the many other health concerns I treat.
+I look forward to helping you, whether it's working to solve acute or chronic pain and degenerative conditions with regenerative injection therapies, wrangling unruly hormones or working with one of the many other health concerns I treat (that page also has a heads up as to a few things I can't/don't do for patients).

 I strive to provide a welcoming and inclusive environment